Tranminhtuan48/SSD-MobileNet/README.md

 SSD-MobileNet Object Detection

-How to run: python object_detection.py --image [path to your image]
+How to run:
+python3 object_detection.py --image [path to your image]